Summer Day Camp

 What is the age range for Fairyland summer camp?

-For our bi-weekly thematic camps, children must be five (by September 1, 2023) to ten years old or rising kindergarten through 5th graders.
-Fairyland Puppeteer and Theatre Camp are for children eight to ten years old or rising 3rd through 5th graders.
-The Counselor-In-Training (CIT) program is for youths eleven to fourteen years old or rising 6th through 8th graders.
+For our thematic camps, children must be five (by September 1, 2024) to eleven years old or rising kindergarten through 6th graders.
+Fairyland Puppeteer and Theatre Camp are for children eight to eleven years old or rising 3rd through 6th graders.
+The Counselor-In-Training (CIT) program is for youths twelve to fourteen years old or rising 6th through 9th graders.

 How much does camp cost?

-Thematic camp is $840 for Fairyland family members and $880 for non-members.
+Thematic camp is $445 for Fairyland members and $460 for non-members.

-The camp fee includes two camp T-shirts and a Magic Key.
+The camp fee includes one camp T-shirt (one for each week your child is registered for) and a Magic Key.
 The aftercare fee includes two snack items per day and choices of activities.

-Can I sign up for a single week?
+Can I sign up for just one week of a two week session?

 What are your camp hours?
-Is there before- and aftercare?
+Is there aftercare?

 Camp hours are 9 a.m. to 3:30 p.m.
 Arrival is 8:30 to 9 a.m. and pick up is 3:30 to 3:45 p.m.
 Aftercare is from 3:30 to 5:30 p.m.
 Monday through Friday.
 (Registration is required for aftercare.)